 The recommended continuous operating temperature of the oil is 60 to 93 °C (140 to 200 °F).
-Measure the temperature of the governor or actuator on the outside lower part of the case.
-The actual oil temperature will be warmer by about 6 °C (10 °F).
+Measure the temperature of the governor oil directly through the dipstick filler cap while the governor is running in a steady state condition.
+Do not put the temperature probe too deeply into the governor or the probe, the governor, or both may be damaged.